• Skip to primary navigation

 Is it easier to blow big bubbles or small bubbles?

-Do you think the film of soapy bubble water is more likely to break the bigger it is and more it stretches?
+Do you think the film of soapy bubble water is more likely to break the bigger it is and the more it stretches?

 Why are bubbles always round?